 The novel “Wicked” by Gregory Maguire, published in 1995, has sold 5 million copies, with 4.5 million of those sold since 2003 when the musical opened.
 Buoyed by the musical’s success, the novel still appears on bestseller lists 17 years after its initial publication.

 THE GRIMMERIE, WICKED’s official companion book about the making of the musical, has sold nearly 250,000 copies, making it the best-selling book of its kind in theatre history.

 Merchandise sales for WICKED (t-shirts, caps, jewelry, stuffed toys, etc.) have exceeded $150 million, making it the fastest selling show-related merchandise in history.

 WICKED currently has over 1 million fans on Facebook.

 * The Times recently called the London production of WICKED "the biggest thing in musicals since THE PHANTOM OF THE OPERA opened 24 years ago" and The Observer has called it "one of the biggest hits of our age."

 WICKED opened in London’s West End on September 27, 2006 at the Apollo Victoria Theatre.
 It created London theatre history by selling over ₤100,000 worth of tickets in its first half-hour of sales.
 It has since gone on to set the all-time record for highest weekly gross in West End history with the week ending January 2, 2011, taking in £1,002,885.

-The London production of WICKED has played for over 6 years and over 2,500 performances.
-It is consistently the highest-grossing show in the West End.
+The London production of WICKED has played for over 7 years and over 3,000 performances.

 A UK tour will launch in Manchester, England in September, 2013 and will tour for two years.